neerajtrac3/banking-modernization-portfolio/README.md

 **5. Authorship & Citation**
-All materials in this repository are authored by Neeraj Aggarwal.

-Suggested citation:

 Aggarwal, Neeraj.
 Banking Modernization Portfolio: Architectures, Frameworks, and Transformation Assets for Financial Institutions.
 GitHub Repository, 2026.

 6. License